Chocobozzz/OpenVPN-Admin/README.md

 ## Prerequisite

-  * Raspbian with Bash access or remote SSH
+  * Debian,Raspbian or Ubuntu with Bash access or remote SSH
-  * Git

 ## Installation